RishabhGithub7348/messenger-chatapp/README.md

 ## Documentary Video

-To learn more about Todo App and see a walkthrough of its features, watch documentary video:
+To learn more about Real-time Chat Messenger WebApp App and see a walkthrough of its features, watch documentary video:

 ### Watch the Chat Messenger App Documentary Video